Making the decision for assisted living care

 I know it’s very common for us to think that we are the best possible caretaker for mom because of our close connection to her, there are simply too many things that are outside the realm of our ability.
-We don’t have the training and knowledge that can be necessary to help mom through some of the challenges of old age.
+We don’t have the training and knowledge that can be necessary to help moms through some of the challenges of old age.
 We don’t have the expertise to assist mom right away if something should happen unexpectedly.
 And despite how much time we devote to mom, we are not solely caretakers.
 We have many other responsibilities that demand our attention and time.

 Sometimes, the very best thing we can do for mom is to allow her access to a higher level of daily care than we can provide.
 With the focused and knowledgeable care in a senior living facility, she will be able to get the care that best suits her needs and that is ready for any situation.
-Caretakers who have experience in working with seniors can help not only mom, but you as well, understand the road ahead so you can be better prepared.
+Caretakers who have experience in working with seniors can help not only moms but you as well, understand the road ahead so you can be better prepared.

 Any of you that have been in a caretaking role know that it is a physically, and most importantly, emotionally demanding job.
 And in many cases of caring for our own parents, we may be trying to do everything caretaking entails while also working at another job, taking care of our own household, and nurturing our other important relationships.
 The stress of trying to do all this eventually takes a toll on our physical and emotional well-being.

 Putting mom into assisted living protects your own well-being, which will actually allow you to be more present for mom and a stronger emotional resource for her.
-Even with the assisted living facility and workers tending to her physical needs on a daily basis, she will still need strong emotional support and connection, which you can provide that for her because you have tended to your own needs instead of depleting yourself to the point of exhaustion and frustration.
-Imagine how much more enjoyable and meaningful your visits with mom will be when you are well-rested, clear-headed, and fulfilled in other areas of your life.
+Even with the assisted living facility and workers tending to her physical needs on a daily basis, she will still need strong emotional support and connection, which you can provide for her because you have tended to your own needs instead of depleting yourself to the point of exhaustion and frustration.
+Imagine how much more enjoyable and meaningful your visits with your mom will be when you are well-rested, clear-headed, and fulfilled in other areas of your life.

 You can still be as involved as you want

 A common source of guilt when choosing assisted living is feeling like you have abandoned your responsibilities to care for your parent.
 In truth, you can still have a very active role in the process and be a key figure in helping mom get the best care.
 You can visit frequently.
-At our locations here in Indiana, we have an open door policy and encourage you to come by often.
+At our locations here in Indiana, we have an open-door policy and encourage you to come by often.
 You can be in contact with the home regularly for updates and discussions about the best decisions for her care.
 You can ensure that mom is getting the most out of her new environment.
-You can be the strong leader and advocate for the care she deserves.
+You can be a strong leader and advocate for the care she deserves.
 The only difference is that now you have a support team to help with the day-to-day care so you can focus on the bigger picture and navigating the best path for her.

 Stay focused on mom’s care and not your guilt

-I know that you may never be able to completely get rid of feelings of guilt, but I want to encourage you to find ways to move past it so that you can stay focused on what’s best for mom’s care.
+I know that you may never be able to completely get rid of feelings of guilt, but I want to encourage you to find ways to move past it so that you can stay focused on what’s best for your mom’s care.
 Having an objective third party to talk to can help you see things from a more logical place.
 And even writing things down sometimes can help you process your emotions on a blank page while sorting out what’s actually best from a health perspective and not an emotional one.